NexPlayer/Android-SDK/Agama.md

 From version 6.10 of the NexPlayer™ SDK, a new module has been added to make it easier to integrate Agama into applications with NexPlayer™.
-For more information on how to use the NexPlayer™ SDK with Agama, please see: NexAgamaClient This documentation is a work in progress.
+For more information on how to use the NexPlayer™ SDK with Agama, please see: NexAgamaClient.

 ## Class Documentation